Gustav04szb/ProgIIIPrak/README.md

 ## Description

 In this project, I aimed to crate a collection of the practice tasks.
+I used Intellij for this project.
+If needed it can be ported!

 ## Installation